-Boko Haram, a Sunni Islamist sect, has targeted Nigeria's police, rival clerics, politicians, and public institutions with increasing violence since 2009.
+Boko Haram, a diffuse Islamist sect, has attacked Nigeria's police, military, rival clerics, politicians, schools, religious buildings, public institutions, and civilians with increasing regularity since 2009.
 Some experts view the group as an armed revolt against government corruption, abusive security forces, and widening regional economic disparity in an already impoverished country.
 They argue that Abuja should do more to address the strife between the disaffected Muslim north and the Christian south.

 The Road to Radicalization

 Boko Haram was created in 2002 in Maiduguri, the capital of the northeastern state of Borno, by Islamist cleric Mohammed Yusuf, who led a group of radical Islamist youth in the 1990s.
 The group aims to establish a fully Islamic state in Nigeria, including the implementation of criminal sharia courts across the country.
-Paul Lubeck, a University of California professor studying Muslim societies in Africa, says Yusuf was a trained salafist (a school of thought often associated with jihad), and was strongly influenced by Ibn Taymiyyah, a fourteenth-century legal scholar who preached Islamic fundamentalism and is considered a "major theorist" for radical groups in the Middle East.
+Paul Lubeck, a University of California professor studying Muslim societies in Africa, says Yusuf was a trained Salafist (a school of thought often associated with jihad), and was strongly influenced by Ibn Taymiyyah, a fourteenth-century legal scholar who preached Islamic fundamentalism and is an important figure for radical groups in the Middle East.

 Before 2009, the group did not aim to violently overthrow the government.
-Yusuf criticized northern Muslims for participating in what he saw as an illegitimate, non-Islamic state and preached a doctrine of withdrawal.
-But violence between Christians and Muslims and harsh government treatment, including pervasive police brutality, encouraged the group's radicalization.
-Boko Haram's hundreds of followers, also called Yusuffiya, consist largely of impoverished northern Islamic students and clerics, as well as university students and professionals, many of whom are unemployed.
-Some followers may also be members of Nigeria's elite.
+Yusuf criticized northern Muslims for participating in what he saw as an illegitimate, non-Islamic state, and preached a doctrine of withdrawal.
+But violent clashes between Christians and Muslims and harsh government treatment, including pervasive police brutality, encouraged the group's radicalization.
+Boko Haram's hundreds of followers, also called Yusuffiya, consist largely of impoverished northern Islamic students and clerics, as well as professionals, many of whom are unemployed.

-Fighters with Boko Haram, a diffuse group, don't necessarily follow salafi doctrine.
+Boko Haram is so diffuse that fighters associated with it don't necessarily follow Salafi doctrine.
 Many foot soldiers are drawn from impoverished, religiously uneducated youth, according to Jacob Zenn, an analyst on African affairs at the Jamestown Foundation.
-Some fighters claim to have been trained in Iran and are part of a Shiite Muslim group, Zenn writes, while others were involved in other conflicts in Nigeria and the region, and are now caught up in the latest violent extremist group.
+Some fighters claim to have been trained in Iran and are part of a Shiite Muslim group, Zenn writes, while others were involved in other conflicts in Nigeria and the Sahel region, and are now caught up in the latest violent extremist group.

 Rising Against the State

 Police brutality and impunity added to the tensions.
-A 2009 Amnesty International report (PDF) points out that the Nigerian police force is responsible for hundreds of extrajudicial killings and disappearances each year across the country that largely "go uninvestigated and unpunished."
-The group said that nearly one thousand people, mostly Islamist militants, died in military custody in the first half of 2013.
-Human rights advocates note that Nigerian authorities are rarely, if ever, held criminally accountable for the public executions of Boko Haram followers.
-In 2011, the government began to try five police officers connected to Yusuf's killing, and began the court martial of a military commander responsible for troops that allegedly killed forty-two sect members in 2009, but both proceedings weren't concluded as of November 2013.
+A 2009 Amnesty International report (PDF) said Nigerian police were responsible for hundreds of extrajudicial killings and disappearances each year that largely "go uninvestigated and unpunished."
+The group said in a later report that nearly one thousand people, mostly Islamist militants, died in military custody in the first half of 2013.
+Human rights advocates say Nigerian authorities are rarely, if ever, held criminally accountable for the public executions of Boko Haram followers.
+In 2011, the government began to try five police officers connected to Yusuf's killing, and started the court martial of a military commander responsible for troops that allegedly killed forty-two sect members in 2009, but both proceedings weren't concluded as of February 2014.

 The North-South Divide

-Nigeria is Africa's most populous country, with more than 160 million people and nearly 350 ethnic groups speaking 250 languages.
-The country is about 50 percent Muslim, 40 percent Christian, and 10 percent indigenous sects.
-The country has long grappled with how to govern a diverse nation in which religion is one of the most important features of identity.
-Some experts argue that the ongoing struggle between Christians and Muslims over political power is a significant factor in the country's ongoing unrest.
-This sectarian violence, particularly in Kaduna, Plateau, Nasarawa, and Benue states, the central part of the country where religious groups as well as farmers and herders collide, boosted the death toll.
+Nigeria is Africa's most populous country, with more than 174 million people and nearly 350 ethnic groups speaking 250 languages.
+The country is split between Muslims and Christians, with 10 percent of the people following indigenous sects.
+Nigeria has long grappled with how to govern a diverse nation in which the struggle between Christians and Muslims over political power remains a significant factor in the ongoing unrest.
+Sectarian violence, particularly in Kaduna, Plateau, Nasarawa, and Benue states, the central part of the country where religious groups as well as farmers and herders collide, boosted the death toll.
 More than 25,000 people were killed in Nigeria since 1999, according to Human Rights Watch and the CFR Nigeria Security Tracker.

-Despite a per capita income of more than $2,700 and annual GDP growth of 7 percent, Nigeria has one of the world's poorest populations.
+Despite a per capita income of more than $2,700 and vast wealth in natural resources, Nigeria has one of the world's poorest populations.
 An estimated 70 percent of the population lives on less than $1.25 a day.
 Economic disparities between the north and the rest of the country are particularly stark.
 In the north, 72 percent of people live in poverty, compared to 27 percent in the south and 35 percent in the Niger Delta.

-The dispute over 2011 election results, which led to over eight hundred deaths, also has played a role in Boko Haram's escalating violence.
+The dispute over the 2011 election results, which led to more than eight hundred deaths, also played a role in Boko Haram's escalating violence.
 Experts say many northern Nigerians view the presidency of Goodluck Jonathan, a Christian, as illegitimate, arguing that he ignored an informal power-rotation agreement that should have kept a Muslim as president this round.
 (Muslim president Umar Musa Yar'dua died in 2010, two years into his four-year term.)
 If Jonathan wins the national elections in 2015, or if there are no elections because of the unrest in the North, political tensions in Nigeria will increase, Campbell says.

 Terror Ties and Policy Prescriptions

-Experts say the 2010 prison break, use of propaganda, and the bombing of police headquarters in June 2011 indicated an increasing level of sophistication and organization, which could point to outside help.
-In August 2011, U.S. officials claimed the group has ties to al-Qaeda in the Islamic Maghreb (AQIM), which operates in northwest Africa, and Somalia's al-Shabab, another militant Islamist group.
+Experts say Boko Haram's 2010 prison break, use of propaganda, and the bombing of police headquarters in June 2011 indicate an increasing level of sophistication and organization, which could indicate outside help.
+U.S. officials say the group has ties to al-Qaeda in the Islamic Maghreb (AQIM), which operates in northwest Africa, Somalia's al-Shabab, and al-Qaeda in the Arabian Peninsula.